 Before the insurance companies authorize a service, they release an authorization code to be included on the claim for approval.
 The trick here is to add the right CPT code of the service, a task usually mishandled in routine.
 Therefore, coders need to be super careful about it.

-Healthcare management duties involve proper coordination with physicians on what they anticipate of doing.
-As a business partner of practices, one must predict all possible situations; otherwise, you are at the hands of a falsely coded claim and denial of payment becomes inevitable.
+Healthcare management duties involve proper coordination with physicians on what they anticipate doing.
+As a business partner of practices, one must predict all possible situations; otherwise, you are at the hands of a falsely coded claim, and denial of payment becomes inevitable.